oslabs-beta/Svisualize/README.md

 - Visualize each Svelte component as a node on the component tree
 - View parent-child hierarchy
+- View props present within each component by hovering it's component node

 ## Getting Started

 1. Install Svisualize from the extension marketplace
 2. Click on the tree icon on the activity bar to start the extension (Insert gif here)
+3. Label your root Svelte file as App.svelte or +page.svelte if using SvelteKit

 ## Roadmap